Your Berkshire, Buckinghamshire, Oxfordshire county NFU update

 Bucks Council Tree Mission Pilot

-Bucks Council are offering tree packs to land owners for plaiting this winter, more details below:
+Bucks Council is offering tree packs to land owners for planting this winter, more details below:

 We're encouraging landowners and community groups to support tree planting as part of the Bucks Tree Mission: a shared mission to plant trees for a greener future.